LIANGYIXUAN3335/ETL-off-an-SQS-Queue/readme.md

 - Valid JSON structure in SQS messages.
 - Pre-existing table schema in PostgreSQL.
 - SHA256 as an acceptable masking technique.
-- Properly configured Docker test images.
+- Properly configured unit tests.

 ### Potential Improvements:

 - Integrate with Airflow for better pipeline orchestration.
 - Use reversible hashing or token-based techniques for PII recovery.
 - Consider NoSQL storage for JSON data.
-- Implement rich data visualization using tools like PowerBI or Splunk.
+- Implement rich data visualization using tools like matplotlib.

 ## Problems